10300 Lake Shore Boulevard

 Ethel Kingsbacher and Florence Moss received the property from the estate of Belle Marks on September 8, 1938.
 Ethel then transferred the property to her sister, Florence, on September 10, 1938.

-Scroll-topped mahogany floor-to-ceiling bookcases were at each end of the 28-by-17 living room, two of which flanked a modest fireplace.
-The room was two steps down from a slate-floored foyer where there are stairs to the second level, a powder room and a short hallway that led to a service entrance, garage, back stairs, and kitchen.
+A 28-by-17 living room featured scroll-topped mahogany floor-to-ceiling bookcases at each end, two of which flanked a modest fireplace.
+The room was two steps down from a slate-floored foyer where there were stairs to the second level, a powder room, and a short hallway that led to a service entrance, garage, back stairs, and kitchen.

 Dr. Richard and Tamzin Hutchinson acquired the home on March 21, 1969.

 Kathleen Keogh acquired the home on December 9, 1992.